-If the family is responsible for supplying the stove and/or refrigerator, Jacksonville Housing will allow the stove and refrigerator to be placed in the unit after the unit has met all other NSPIRE requirements.
-The required appliances must be in place before the HAP contract is executed by Jacksonville Housing.
+If the family is responsible for supplying the stove and/or refrigerator, Jacksonville Housing will allow them to be placed in the unit after the unit has met all other NSPIRE requirements.
+The required appliances must be in place before Jacksonville Housing executes the HAP contract.
 Jacksonville Housing will execute the HAP contract based on a certification from the family that the appliances have been installed and are working.
 A confirmatory inspection will be scheduled within 30 days of HAP contract approval.